-- When doing repair work, make sure your environment is very clean.
-Immediately close all open ports on the components and on pipes using plugs. - \triangle For safety reasons the accumulators need to be replaced as a whole if damaged.
+- When working on the braking system, always make sure that there is absolutely no pressure in the system.
+Even when the engine in switched off there will be some residual pressure in the system. - When doing repair work, make sure your environment is very clean.
+Immediately close all open ports on the components and on pipes using plugs. - For safety reasons the accumulators need to be replaced as a whole if damaged.